Submarine Voyage: Vehicles

-The vessels are not actual submarines as they do not submerge, but are in fact boats, where inside the 38-passenger (now 40-passenger) seating area was positioned below the water level.
+The vessels are not actual submarines as they do not submerge, but are boats.
+The 38-passenger, now 40-passenger, seating area was positioned below the water level.
 Portholes along the sides allowed guests to view the many underwater sights.
 Above the seating area was the conning tower, where the operator stood and controlled the sub's speed.
+Speed was controlled by a single electric lever that could be used to increase or decrease speed by moving the lever up or down.
+There was a "deadman's switch" that had to be depressed at all times with a foot, or the speed lever would not function.

+Originally, there was a seat so the operator could sit down during the voyage.
+This seat was removed because operators would often fail to pay attention and cause a collision with other boats, so the seat was removed, which required the operator to stand.
 The "diving" effect was made by bubble screens and using the waterfalls at the entrance to the caves that led the submarines into the cleverly disguised show building.
 The bubble jets can be seen from outside if one were to look just past the loading dock.
 In case of a broken porthole, a cushion in the conning tower could be used to plug the hole until the repair crew arrived.
 Atop of the show building are the majority of the Autopia tracks, some monorail tracks, trees and the currently derelict Rocket Rods/PeopleMover track.

 During the attraction's opening in June 1959, the Disneyland fleet was christened by Mrs. Mildred Nelson, a former WAVE and wife of Chief Machinist Mate Stuart N. M. Nelson of USS Nautilus.